 For example, you can offer a percentage of your site’s online proceeds each week to a specific charity of your choosing.
 There are plenty of charities out there, look for the ones that correspond with your audience’s values and brand messaging.

 Participate in events

 This option is also about events, but it’s about sharing your expertise rather than sponsoring.
 You can participate in all kinds of online and offline events to get the word out about your business.
 For example, speak at a conference, organize a master class, or join a webinar as a guest expert.
 You can host events yourself or partner with other entrepreneurs, depending on how much time and effort you can offer.

 Place outdoor ads

-Outside of social media, traditional outdoor ads are one of the best forms of marketing that you can use.
-Of course it’s location, location, location that matters most here.
+Traditional outdoor ads are still a great form of marketing that you can use.
+Location is what matters most here.
 If you offer catering or deserts, finding an outdoor ad opportunity close to the local business park will help you build toward becoming the

 There are lots of reasons why it’s a good idea to open a

 Why not take your vehicle and turn it into an ad on wheels for you too?
 All it takes is a visit to your local auto detailer; get some advice on who offers the best vehicle wraps, then offer to promote their business in return for you to do the same.